jsnieg/python-webscraper/README.md

-# python-webscraper
+# TMDB Webscraper

+## Introduction

 Right now, it's empty.

 Shifting focus from creating a web scraper of job postings to something more **free**, **legal** and **easier** from [TMDB](https://www.themoviedb.org/) which does not infringe on user's private data and displays it onto a React front-end with Python back-end by pressing a button 'Scrape'.
 As I have found a major roadblock and most internet devs struggled in creating a scraper of latter idea.
 I want to learn and not rip my hair out.

-Tech stacks are FastAPI and React + Vite for local dev.
+Tech stacks are FastAPI in Python and React + Vite for local dev.
 All subjects to change, I suppose.
 Idk, what I'm doing but I got an idea.

-### Requirements
+## Requirements

 - Python 3.13+
 - React + Vite